JoseeWouters/Josee-Wouters/content/blog/css-specificity-what-color-will-it-be.md

 ---
 layout: blog
-title: CSS Specificity: what color will it be?
+title: "CSS Specificity: what color will it be?"
 displayDate: 10 februari 2022
 date: 2022-02-10
 intro: "Why isn't this working?
 It must be the most asked question by a developer.
 If you're sure you didn't make a typo and your CSS sheet is loaded, then it could very well be a problem with specificity.
 With what?
 CSS specificity.
 In short: it decides which CSS ruleset will take preference.
 You want the longer version?
 Read on!"